PEA-IA-DS-Proyecto-2/Project-2---Analisis-y-Modelado-Predictivo-de-Precios-de-Viviendas-en-Barcelona/README.md

 # Project-2---Predict Ratings based on text statements

 INFO:
-to open the knwf-file you need to have installed Knime - if you clic you download it
+to open the knwf-file you need to have installed Knime - if you clic you download the file to open the csv-file you also need to download it - it cant be open with Webbased editors as they are too big to open the JSON-files you can either use the JSON viewer you find in the Links Section or download it

 ## PDF-Dokuments